Rebecca Romijn: Career

 Among other jobs, Romijn started her modeling career in 1991.
 She has appeared on the covers of American, French, Spanish, Russian and Swedish editions of Elle, Marie Claire, American, Italian, Spanish, German, Portuguese, Russian, Greek, and Mexican editions of Cosmopolitan, Allure, Glamour, GQ, Esquire, and Sports Illustrated.

 She has appeared in advertising campaigns for Escada, Christian Dior, La Perla, Tommy Hilfiger, Furla, Liz Claiborne, J. Crew, Victoria's Secret, bebe, La Senza, Dillard's, Pantene, Got Milk?, Miller Lite, and Maybelline.
 She has walked for Giorgio Armani, Sonia Rykiel, and Anna Molinari along with the likes of Claudia Schiffer, Stephanie Seymour, Karen Mulder, Kate Moss, Naomi Campbell, Linda Evangelista, Cindy Crawford, Helena Christensen and Christy Turlington.
 She was also the host of MTV's House of Style from 1998 to 2000.
 Romijn has been featured numerous times in annual lists of the world's most beautiful women by publications such as Maxim (2003–2007), AskMen.com (2001–2003, 2005–2006), and FHM (2000–2005).
 She appeared as a guest in the animated talk show Space Ghost Coast to Coast episode "Chinatown".

-In 2000's X-Men, Romijn had her first major film role as Mystique; she returned to the role in 2003's sequel X2 and for X-Men: The Last Stand (2006).
-In these films, her costume consisted of blue makeup and some strategically placed prosthetics on her otherwise nude body.
+In 2000's X-Men, Romijn had her first major film role as Mystique; in 2002 she starred in Rollerball, a science fiction sports film directed by John McTiernan where she played Aurora, an athlete participant.
+Rebecca then returned to the role in 2003's sequel X2 and for X-Men: The Last Stand (2006).
+In these films, her costume consisted of blue makeup and strategically placed prosthetics on her otherwise nude body.
 In X2 she shows up in a bar in one scene in her "normal" look and in X-Men: The Last Stand, as a dark-haired "de-powered" Mystique.
 The role has since been recast with Jennifer Lawrence playing the younger version of the character.
 She had her first leading role in Brian De Palma's Femme Fatale (2002).
 She also has starred in films such as Rollerball, The Punisher, and Godsend.
 She played the leading role in Pepper Dennis, a short-lived TV series on The WB.